ro-the-creator/Disney---Streaming-Business-Analysis/README.md

    - Aside from data collection, I also viewed news resources and overviews of the companies I would focus on.

 - I collect the data (Dataset found on [Kaggle](https://www.kaggle.com/datasets/ruchi798/tv-shows-on-netflix-prime-video-hulu-and-disney)).
-   - In this scenario, the data collected included categories like movie/show titles, ratings, and if the platforms held the media.
+   - In this scenario, the data collected included categories like show titles, ratings, and whether the platforms held the media.

 - I process the data.
    - With this dataset, I sorted/filtered specific columns and removed blank spaces.
 I also use functions to pull key metrics.